Bachelor of Arts in Spanish

 |SPAN 3223||Latino Cultures of the US||Every Fall|

 |SPAN 4223||Culture & Civilization of Spanish America||Alternate Spring

 |SPAN 4951||Senior Seminar||Every Fall & Spring|

 1Program prerequisites.
 May be satisfied by attaining the required score on the CLEP exam or by earning a grade of C or above in SPAN 2113.
-SPAN 1113 and 1123 may be used to satisfy the Global Perspectives component of the general education requirement.
+SPAN 1113 may be used to satisfy the Global Perspectives component of the general education requirement.